flowground/amazonaws-com-ds-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateComputer
-### Creates a computer account in the specified directory, and joins the computer to the directory.
+> Creates a computer account in the specified directory, and joins the computer to the directory.<br/>

 #### Input Parameters
 * `Action` - _required_